SoftarchProject/micro-ecommerce/README.md

 - **Express.js**: Used as a web application framework for Node.js.

 - **MongoDB**: Used as the primary database for storing user and catalog data.

+- **Lerna Monorepo**: Used for managing multiple packages in a single repository.

 ## Installation